-Director: Dr. Silvia Nagy-Zekmi Office: 341 St. Augustine Center for the Liberal Arts Silvia.nagyzekmi@villanova.edu Web site: http://www1.villanova.edu/villanova/artsci/culturalstudies.html
+Director: Dr. Silvia Nagy-Zekmi

+Silvia.nagyzekmi@villanova.edu

+Web site: http://www1.villanova.edu/villanova/artsci/culturalstudies.html

-The new interdisciplinary major in Cultural Studies (CST) is designed for undergraduate students who wish to combine the strengths of various departments in the College of Liberal Arts and Sciences.
-Students are expected to be highly motivated, selfdisciplined, intellectually curious, and able to assume responsibility to build -with the help of the advisor- a distinctive set of courses while satisfying the requirements of the program.
+The interdisciplinary major in Cultural Studies (CST) is designed for undergraduate students who wish to combine the strengths of various departments in the College of Liberal Arts and Sciences.
+Students are expected to be highly motivated, self-disciplined, intellectually curious, and able to assume responsibility to build -with the help of the advisor-a distinctive set of courses while satisfying the requirements of the program.